-Experience teaching in an early childhood setting, as well as experience working with the age group (infants, toddlers, pre-k) for which the staff is assigned, will be considered in classroom assignments.
-Whenever possible a more experienced teacher will be paired with a less experienced teacher to provide opportunities for professional growth through observation and modeling.
+Experience with the age group (infants, toddlers, pre-k) for which the staff is assigned, will be considered in classroom assignments.
+Whenever possible, an experienced teacher will be paired with a less experienced teacher to provide opportunities for professional growth through observation and modeling.

-Staff should also have completed training on the Maine Early Learning and Development Standards or Maine Infant Toddler Guidelines (whichever is appropriate for the age group with which they work).
-Every effort to have Lead Teachers at each site with these trainings will be made.
+Staff should also complete training on the Maine Early Learning and Development Standards or Maine Infant Toddler Guidelines (whichever is appropriate for the age group with which they work).
+If Lead Teachers have not completed the MELDS or MITG training, they will be supported to complete the training.